1ay1/practical_c_book/README.md

 - You're preparing for a job using C in production

 **Skip this book if:**
-- You're still learning what pointers do
+- You're still learning what pointers do (we use them liberally)
-- You think "undefined behavior" is a myth
+- You think "undefined behavior" is a myth (it's very real and very angry)
-- You prefer videos to reading dense technical content
+- You prefer videos to reading dense technical content (this is old-school text)
-- You want gentle, hand-holding explanations
+- You want gentle, hand-holding explanations (we assume you're a grown-up programmer)

 ## 🐛 Found an Error?